KookaS/ml-perf/src/array_programming/broadcasting.md

     - We can add any scalar to any array
     - We cannot implicitly add `[4, 2] + [4,]`, we need to first add a dimension ourselves `[4, 2] + [4,][:, None]`

-The replication is only logical and does not actually materialize into a larger allocation.
-Note that a 1-sized axis is completely free in memory.
+**Performance Note:** The replication is virtual.
+NumPy sets the stride to 0 for broadcasted dimensions, meaning the data is not physically copied.
+A broadcasted axis is "free" in terms of memory.

 We can add new axes of size one by slicing the array with an extra `None` or `np.newaxis` at the required position.
 We can also simply call `arr.reshape(newshape)`.